momentohq/client-sdk-javascript/examples/nodejs/aws/eventbridge/README.template.md

 - Momento Cache: You will need a cache named `momento-eventbridge-cache`.
 You can create one using the [momento console](https://console.gomomento.com/).
 - Momento API Key: This can also be created using [momento console](https://console.gomomento.com/).
 Make sure the API Key is created in the same region as the cache!
-- HTTP API endpoint: You can copy this from the Momento console after creating the API Key, or refer to the [Regions Section here in the documentation](https://docs.momentohq.com/topics/develop/api-reference/http-api#regions).
+- HTTP API endpoint: You can copy this from the Momento console after creating the API Key, or refer to the [Regions Section here in the documentation](https://docs.momentohq.com/platform/regions).
-- AWS Credentials: AccessKeyId, SecretAccessKey for your AWS account (and, optional, SessionToken if you are using temporary credentials).
+- AWS Credentials: `AccessKeyId`, `SecretAccessKey` for your AWS account (and, optional, `SessionToken` if you are using temporary credentials).

 ## **Configuration**